the prophet Jeremiah speaks to the Christian world

 The two quotes above are taken from the Nicene Creed indicating that at Nicaea in 325 AD the church was making its first attempt to formalize the trinitarian doctrine into Christian theology.
 Yet, it seems that the Nicene Creed was somewhat deficient in that it left some ambiguities about the trinitarian doctrine.
 Hence, about a hundred years later, after the time of Athanasius, a new creed was adopted by the church, called the Athanasian Creed, where the doctrine was more explicitly spelled out.
 The Athanasian Creed was written by an anonymous author, and since the sixth century has been used as a part of church liturgy.
 The following is a segment of the new creed:

-The true prophet knew that an institutionalized religion could and would distort what the Lord demanded of man, that priests themselves would be the ones to commit perjury by bearing false witness, condoning violence, tolerating hatred.
+The true prophet knew that an institutionalized religion could and would distort what the Lord demanded of man, that priests themselves would be the ones to commit perjury by bearing false witness, condoning violence and injustice, tolerating hatred.
 Just as they would be the ones calling for ceremonies and rituals and fancy vestments instead of erupting in outrage and indignation at the cruelty, deceit, idolatry, and violence to which they would be witness.
 Why?
 Because they would be determined above all else to maintain their privileged status over the common people.

 Priest and wise man and prophet alike felt that their professional well-being was threatened by Jeremiah's singularity.
 Panicked, they plotted his disgrace.
 Their "law" and "counsel" and "words" were in danger of being exposed as pious frauds by Jeremiah's honest and passionate life. — Eugene H. Peterson